AvNav Navigation Page

 Bearings

 If a waypoint is active and the chart is not locked to the boat position you have a "Center" display at the left side.
 This shows the center position, the course and distance from the boat to the center and from the waypoint to the center.
-For a simple bearing just move the chart center (cross) to the bearing target and read the bearing from the "Center" display.
+For a simple bearing just move the chart center (crosshair) to the bearing target and read the bearing from the "Center" display.

 To start a route - change with to the route editor.